The Causes

 Dexamethasone is a powerful drug and should be used with caution

-and only on the advice of a physician and should only be used to
+and only on the advice of a physician and should only be used

-the necessary experience of its use.
+those with the necessary experience of its use.

 For